 - •Secure the fuel cap, and check fuel lines and connections for leakage.
 Wash and clean up any spilled fuel.
 Dispose of clean up rags or sponges on shore.
 Do not store these clean up rags in the boat. - •After fueling ventilate all ports, windows, hatches and other closed areas.
-Conduct a "sniff test" to make certain all fumes are vacant before using the battery select switch(es). - •Select your first tank cautiously.
-Take into consideration the distribution of your load as fuel is consumed.
+Conduct a "sniff test" to make certain all fumes are vacant before using the battery select switch(es).

+•If your boat is equipped with two fuel tanks use the fuel select valve (see "Fuel Select Valve" on page 3-3) to select the main or aux tank.
+Select the tank to be used first taking into consideration the distribution of your load as fuel is consumed.
 Performance will be influenced by weight distribution.
-If your boat is equipped with two fuel tanks use the fuel select valve (see "Fuel Select Valve" on page 3-3) to select the proper tank.